Power: A New Social Analysis: Philosophy of power

 To enact these views, Russell advises the reader to discourage cruel temperaments which arise out of a lack of opportunities.
 Moreover, the reader should encourage the growth of constructive skills, which provide the person with an alternative to easier and more destructive alternatives.
-Finally, they should encourage cooperative feeling, and curb competitive desires (Russell 1938:219–220, 222).
+Finally, they should encourage cooperative feeling, and curb competitive desires.

 Taming arbitrary rule

 Among the issues demanding collective ethical action, Russell identifies "political rule", "economic competition", "propagandistic competition", and "psychological life".
 To make positive changes in each of these spheres of collective behaviour, Russell believed that power would need to be made more diffuse and less arbitrary.